 The film director Francis Ford Coppola stands out for his impressive narrative and scenographic capacity.
 In 1975, a year after winning two Oscars for The Godfather II, Coppola decided to purchase Inglenook, one of Napa's most prestigious vineyards.

-With strong storytelling and compelling photography, the Francis Ford Coppola Winery brand made storytelling part of the DNA of the company and its employees.
+Francis Ford Coppola Winery brand made storytelling part of the DNA of the company and its employees.

-Since its beginnings in the wine industry, Coppola has turned each new product or acquisition into an adventure and a mysterious story to tell
+Since its beginnings in the wine industry, Coppola has turned each new product or acquisition into an adventure and a mysterious story to tell.

 In 1999 he launched Sofia Blanc de Blancs, a sparkling wine created in honor of his daughter.
 The bottle, label and packaging reflect Sofia's mischievous, youthful and adventurous spirit.